When you are deploying a Luciad portfolio-based application, you can choose to obfuscate the Luciad portfolio libraries with ProGuard.

-It is very difficult, if not impossible, to configure this plugin correctly.
-We recommend against it.
-Instead, set up obfuscation as a separate step in your build pipeline and use ProGuard directly or through Ant.
+The Maven ProGuard plugin is difficult to configure correctly.
+We recommend following the configuration used in our Maven tutorial.
+Alternatively, you can set up obfuscation as a separate step in your build pipeline and use ProGuard directly or through Ant.

 - ProGuard does not support multi-release jars.

 Multi-release jars were introduced in Java 9, but are not supported by ProGuard.
 If your application includes or depends on such jars, you must filter out the alternate versions or ProGuard will complain about duplicate definitions.